 Some good ways to search for properties in Brazil include local newspapers, online property portals, and even word of mouth.
 There are many websites that are useful, though to get better prices, it's best to use Portuguese sites rather than English ones aimed at foreigners.

 Some expats find that hiring an experienced agent instead of going it alone can be immensely helpful.
 However, expats should be warned that the fees for their services can be high.
-Many rental agencies and landlords are unlikely to speak English, so when searching for an apartment it’s worth taking a friend or colleague who can speak Portuguese to assist with translation.
+Many rental agencies and landlords are unlikely to speak English, so when searching for an apartment it’s worth taking someone who can speak Portuguese to assist with translation and interpretation.

-Expats should never commit to a rental or pay any money without visiting the property in person first.
+Expats should never commit to a rental or pay any money without viewing the property in person first to avoid falling victim to a scam.

 Renting accommodation in Brazil